walkinthedawg/Carols-Cakes/README.md

 All automated testing was done using Travis-CI.
 There is automated testing done for all apps with views, models, and forms (where applicable).
 The testing currently provides 86% coverage for the app.
 There is quite a bit of repetition in the testing, however, I would like to further refactor them and implement more specific tests for more coverage at a later date.

-During testing, I realized that since I have two different user types, swimmers and alumni, there was nothing stopping a swimmer from typing in the URL to an alumni page and being able to access it and visa versa.
-To resolve this glaring security issue, I implemented a try/except into the views that required the function to check whether or not the user had the Swimmer (or Alumni) model associated with their user account.
-If the logged in user did not have the appropriate model associated with their user account, then they will be given an HttpResponseForbidden (403 error) when trying to access the page.
-The superuser is permitted to access both Swimmer-specific pages and Alumni-specific pages.
-Furthermore, I implemented an if statement to redirect the user to the login page if they were not authenticated (an AnonymousUser), and if they were authenticated to then run the try/except.

 Coverage was tested by running the following in the command line:
 ```
 $ sudo pip3 install coverage